Raccoon: Pet raccoons

 Raccoons are sometimes kept as pets, which is discouraged by many experts because the raccoon is not a domesticated species.
 Raccoons may act unpredictably and aggressively, and it is extremely difficult to teach them to obey commands.
 In places where keeping raccoons as pets is not forbidden, such as in Wisconsin and other U.S. states, an exotic pet permit may be required.
 One notable pet raccoon was Rebecca, kept by US president Calvin Coolidge.

 Their propensity for unruly behavior exceeds that of captive skunks, and they are even less trustworthy when allowed to roam freely.
 Because of their intelligence and nimble forelimbs, even inexperienced raccoons are easily capable of unscrewing jars, uncorking bottles and opening door latches, with more experienced specimens having been recorded to open door knobs.
 Sexually mature raccoons often show aggressive natural behaviors such as biting during the mating season.
 Neutering them at around five or six months of age decreases the chances of aggressive behavior developing.
 Raccoons can become obese and suffer from other disorders due to poor diet and lack of exercise.
 When fed with cat food over a long time period, raccoons can develop gout.
-With respect to the research results regarding their social behavior, it is now required by law in Austria and Germany to keep at least two individuals to prevent loneliness.
+Due to research regarding their social behavior, it is now forbidden by law in Austria and Germany to keep only one raccoon, to prevent loneliness.
 Raccoons are usually kept in a pen (indoor or outdoor), also a legal requirement in Austria and Germany, rather than in the apartment where their natural curiosity may result in damage to property.

 When orphaned, it is possible for kits to be rehabilitated and reintroduced to the wild.
 However, it is uncertain whether they readapt well to life in the wild.
 Feeding unweaned kits with cow's milk rather than a kitten replacement milk or a similar product can be dangerous to their health.